Dalas121/Heir_2_The_Throne/README.md

 S08: Isle of the Damned (unassigned)
 - 1-to-3-skull difficulty.
 Rewards: Thug, Footpad, Poacher
 	- possibly a companion as an alternative reward?
 Something riffing off of TRoW's Vampire Lady?

-S10 Fort Tahn (unassigned)
+S10 Elensefar (unassigned)
+- 3-to-4-skull difficulty
+- Rewards: Thieves, Shop
+- completing this scenario ends Phase 1
+- change konrad to use human portrait

+----Eastern Scenarios:
+S11 AToTB part 1
+- 1-to-3-skull difficulty.
+Rewards: Arvith
+- Arvith is trying to get past a group of guards at the Fort Tahn ford and find his brother (i.e. AToTB S2)
+- during this scenario, Arvith explains the events of the original AToTB's "Rooting Out A Mage."
+- where Arvith expects to find his brother, we instead encounter and kill the necromancer brother Mordak (who says some foreshadowy / brotherly bond-y stuff).
+Arvith despairs of finding his brother again.

+S12 AToTB part 2
-- TBD difficulty.
-Rewards: TBD
+- 1-to-3-skull difficulty.
+Rewards: Baran
-- Selli?
-Oren?
-HI?
-Fencers?
-Shop?
-Let's wait until after TSG/AoA releases and then decide what to do here
+- Konrad and Arvith approach Rotharik's castle (i.e. AToTB S3).
+After various hijinks, they defeat Rotharik, and find and rescue Baran inside the castle.
+- Baran and Arvith are surprisingly unenthusiastic to reunite (i.e. AToTB S1), but they both agree to join Konrad in his quest.
+- During the next few HttT scenarios, Arvith and Baran talk with each-other and with Konrad/Delfador.
+Or possibly we read some journal entries from them.
+	- We learn why/how the brothers don't like each other (events at Toen Caric, perhaps part of Garard's war against the orcs).
+We hint about "The Snow Plains".

-S12: Crossroads (unassigned)
+S15: Crossroads (unassigned)
 - 2-to-3-skull difficulty.
 Rewards: companion Ulf, Dwarvish Miner(L0 unit, advances to Fighter/Guardsman/Ulf)
 - Li'sar is the enemy here.
 She has a bunch of dwarvish miner prisoners digging holes in the mountainside where her forces can hide and ambush Konrad
 	- Li'sar treats the dwarves pretty well.
 Once they're done digging, she releases them as a fair reward.
 	- Except the dwarves are angry, and move to the unoccupied part of the crossroads, set up a keep, and start attacking her (which also triggers a bunch of her ambushes)
 	- or something like that; I'm just making stuff up here
 - companion Ulf is gibbeted at the middle of the crossroads.
 When you reach him, he joins you.
 Perhaps he was a particularly angry miner who's being punished.
 With some interesting backstory
 - the player's starting position is dependent on which direction Konrad approached the crossroads from on the overworld

-S13: Gryphon Mountain
+S16: Gryphon Mountain
 - 1-to-2-skull difficulty.
 Rewards: Gryphon Rider, maybe other stuff too?
 - we either need to justify gryphon riders being dwarvish (maybe theres dwarves here, and you can also gain scouts as a recruit?), or make them human-ridden
 - no rider-less gryphons please; I don't think that makes sense lore-wise

-S14: Valley of Death (unassigned)
+S17: Valley of Death (unassigned)
 - 3-to-4-skull difficulty.
 Rewards: Mage (White advancement only)
 - bit weird to have random liches running around the middle of Wesnoth.
 Let's try to figure out a good lore reason for this that ties them into other things (or at least tells us something about Asheviere's character)

-S15 Dan'tonk (unassigned)
+S18 Dan'tonk (unassigned)
 - 5-skull difficulty.
 Rewards: TBD
 - similar to "The Human Army" from SotBE.
 Fighting Li'sar
 - if you're really an overachiever (or more likely, cheating), you can beat this scenario and rush straight to Asheviere without Li'sar/Sceptre/etc.
 	- this is obviously non-canon, and we should include a message about that

-S17 Elensefar (unassigned)
-- 3-to-4-skull difficulty
-- Rewards: Thieves, Shop
-- completing this scenario ends Phase 1
-- change konrad to use human portrait

-S18 The Ford of Abez (unassigned)
+S20 The Ford of Abez (unassigned)
 - 2-to-3-skull difficulty
 - fighting Li'sar
 - completing this scenario ends Phase 1